 word is missing or which made me stumble.
 As if

-I fear that I may not have explored this book in as much depth as it merits.
+I may not have explored this book in as much depth as it merits.
 My first reading was quick, to get what I think of as the first level of meaning out of the way.
 I knew nothing of Colombia except for the drug cartel based in Medellin and South American culture as portrayed by Herge in one of his Tintin books.
 (Nothing of the South American literature I have read seems to contradict what I learnt there.)
 As a gringa who has never visited South America, let alone

 Colombia, I was sure I was bound to miss the subtext unless I made an effort.